 Though tiny-house living might not be for everyone, the views from this one — out over the lush Buccament Valley — will cure any lingering claustrophobia.
 The cottage is part of the Spirit of the Valley retreat, a series of four such houses with a private dam for swimming and their own donkey paddock.
 The house itself has a bamboo ladder you’ll ascend to the airy sleeping loft, where you’ll slumber nearly 2,000 feet above sea level.
 And if you get thirsty in the middle of the night, there’s fresh spring water coming out of the tap.

 Artists aren’t exactly known for living in the lap of luxury, so don’t expect a butler and Egyptian cotton sheets in this bungalow atop a hill.
 But who needs high thread counts when you wake up every morning to mountain-top views of the Caribbean?
-This cabin is directly across the island from Jamaica’s Montego Bay, so if you’re looking for parties it’s not your spot.
-But it will be peaceful and allow easy access to hikes, beaches, and the rest of the western part of the island.
+This cabin is in the Maryland District so if you’re looking for parties it’s not your spot.
+But it will be peaceful and allow easy access to hikes, beaches, and the rest of St. Andrew.

 This is the smallest of the sleek, modern Lagoon Studios, a recently renovated efficiency complex a brief stroll from the white sands of Aruba’s Renaissance Beach.
 It has no kitchen and no refrigerator, which might sound a little bare — until you think about what’s included in your average hotel room.
 The fixtures and furnishings are all up-to-date, and nearly every guest comments on the cleanliness.
 Plus, you get free beach chairs, towels, and umbrellas so you don’t go home sunburned.

-Though you might be tempted to spend all your time in Curaçao lounging atop the comfy chairs on your private terrace here, one trip to the Jan Sofat Resort’s sprawling pool deck and you’ll have a tough decision to make.
-The T-shaped resort pool is open to anyone who stays here, and while most guests euphemistically referred to the place as “cozy,” it does have an updated bathroom, a bright and airy bedroom, and plenty of space to relax in between dive trips.
+Though you might be tempted to spend all your time in Curaçao lounging atop the comfy chairs on your private terrace here, one trip to the sprawling pool deck at this gorgeous house and you’ll have a tough decision to make.
+The pool offers unparalleled views over the surrounding valley and the home is quite comfortable, the best you’ll find at this price point anywhere on the island.

 St. Lucia is still a rugged, natural paradise, but parts of the island have gotten a little… overrun.
 To experience the tropical wonders of the island in complete serenity, head to this little cove near the village of Laborie, where your rustic wood cabin has a hammock on the porch with a direct view of the Caribbean.
 Stroll down the hill and you’ll be on a beach all by yourself, making for one of the most romantic — if not scaled back — vacations in the region.